GovindarajL/Resources/SystemDesign/Links.md

 4. Be sure about what you are speaking, avoid speaking without knowing about it.
 5. Aware of current technologies
 (Defining tables and Entity relationship diagram may be asked)

+Three pillars using which system design int. standing on ,
+1. Clarity of thoughts i.e you can express yourself clearly to the inter.
+2. flexibility dont stick with one architecture
+3. Knowledge i.e know what is going around the world.